Eligibility criteria

 Judges will be looking for evidence of how you engage with audiences, how you reach new market segments, how you have developed over the last 3 years, how the organisation makes a valuable contribution to the local economy, diversity, continuity, and a legacy.

-Dog Friendly Business of the Year
+Dog Friendly Business Award

 Recognises providers of truly memorable experiences for dogs and their human companions.